benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 end
 ```

 4. The update method allows us to update a post.
-We begin by assigning `id` to our grabbing the `id` from the view using the `ask_for` method.
-We also convert this to an integer with `.to_i`.
+We begin by assigning `id` to the result of grabbing the `id` from the view using the `ask_for` method.
+We convert this to an integer with `.to_i`.

 Next, we assign `post` to finding the relevant post using its id.